Kreeevin/DnDNotes/Mallenhorn/GeneralWorldNotes.md

         - Straw Mustache
     - Not overly hostile
     - Just seems to be following orders
+- Ringald
+    - Human
+    - Taken control of most of the constructs
+    - Trying to stop the cold
+    - Is responsible for the kidnappings
+    - Taken them far north east
+        - A place called the Black Keep

 ### Enemy Types
 - Mechanical Bird